jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbprojects/write/createfor.md

   Anyone can create a project on an owner's behalf.

   @param _owner The address that will be the owner of the project.
   @param _metadata A struct containing metadata content about the project, and domain within which the metadata applies.
-An empty string is acceptable if no metadata is being provided.

-  @return The token ID of the newly created project
+  @return The token ID of the newly created project, which served as the project's ID.
 */
 function createFor(address _owner, JBProjectMetadata calldata _metadata)
   external